vskarleas/ROB4-S7-Systems_Informatics/TP1/exercise2/README.md

 1 warning generated.
 ```

+We can say that there is an error at the scanf function that is called on line 9.
+While examining the code, we can see that we pas the number of n_max instead of the addresse of the variable.
+Meaning that then it will try to access cells on the memory that it is not allowed because they are reserved from the system.

 # Question 2

 We modify the Makefile in order to debug.
 We add the options -g -O0 and we re-make so that we can launch the debuger on th eterminal: `lldb ./exemple`